slightlynybbled/weibull/docs/analysis.rst

 Confidence Levels
 ^^^^^^^^^^^^^^^^^

-Some plots will contain a shaded region which reflects the confidence limits.
+Some plots will contain a shaded region which reflects the :ref:`confidence_levels`.
 The confidence levels are calculate for :math:`\beta` and :math:`\eta` and the min/max values for :math:`\beta` and :math:`\eta` are explored rather than all possible values.
 As a result, the visualizations shown are an approximation of the confidence limits.

 Class Documentation
 -------------------